 - Climate Change: Mitigation and Adaptation Measures

 - Research Project (MSc only)

-For potential optional courses please refer to the course/subject areas available and listed in other School MSc programmes, specifically those of the School of Engineering and Physical Sciences, School of Mathematical and Computer Sciences, and School of the Built Environment.
+For potential optional courses please refer to the course/subject areas available and listed in other School MSc programmes, specifically those of the School of Engineering and Physical Sciences, School of Mathematical and Computer Sciences, and School of Energy, Geoscience, Infrastructure and Society.
 Advice will be given on the most appropriate courses available from the different Schools of the University in topics ranging across scientific, engineering, economics and management courses.

 As for all our taught postgraduate programmes.

 If your first language is not English, or your first degree was not taught in English, we’ll need to see evidence of your English language ability.
 The minimum requirement for English language is IELTS 6.5 or equivalent.
 We offer a range of English language courses to help you meet the English language requirement prior to starting your masters programme: